2014 Vrbětice ammunition warehouse explosions

-In 2014, two explosions of ammunition depots occurred in Vrbětice of Vlachovice) in the Zlín District of the Czech Republic.
+In 2014, two explosions of ammunition depots occurred in Vrbětice, Vlachovice, in the Zlín District of the Czech Republic.
 The first explosion occurred on 16 October, and the second on 3 December.
 Two people were killed in the first explosion.
-The cleaning of unexploded ammunition left by the blasts ended on 13 October 2020.
-According to the Security Information Service and the Police of the Czech Republic, two agents from GRU Unit 29155 were involved in the explosions, with the motivation of disrupting weapons supplies to Ukraine.
+The cleanup of unexploded ammunition left by the blasts was finished on 13 October 2020.
+According to the Security Information Service and the Police of the Czech Republic, two agents from the Russian military's GRU Unit 29155 were involved in the explosions, with the motivation of disrupting weapons supplies to Ukraine.
+On April 29, 2024, Czech president Petr Pavel declared the investigations and information available to him confirm the event to be a Russian attack on Czech soil.

 Background

-Both destroyed warehouses were located on the site of the state-owned Military Technical Institute (Vojenský technický ústav, or VTÚ), leased by the Ostrava-based company Imex Group, which deals with the arms trade, and a total of six buildings were leased on site, in which the company stored ammunition, weapons and other goods.
+Both destroyed warehouses were located on the site of the state-owned Military Technical Institute (Vojenský technický ústav, or VTÚ), leased by the Ostrava-based arms company Imex Group.
+A total of six buildings were leased on site, in which the company stored ammunition, weapons and other goods.
 The owner was Petr Bernatík Jr., who was the executive director and, together with his father, also worked in several other armaments companies.

 Explosions

 First explosion

 On 16 October 2014, the first explosion occurred at Warehouse No. 16, containing 50 tonnes of ammunition, which was thrown as far as 800 m away after the blast.
 Two employees of the company were killed and nearby villages were evacuated.

-The ammunition depot was not present in Zlín District emergency plans, so firefighters at the scene had no idea what kind of fire they were going to, which put them in unnecessary danger.
-Immediately after the explosion, about 100 people from the nearby village Vlachovice, as well as students from elementary school and high school in Slavičín, were evacuated from the warehouse area.
-The evacuation, which lasted for two days, was a preventive measure, as pyrotechnicians were moving closer to the villages.
-There were random, uncontrolled detonations in the area caused by ammunition falling from trees or by wildlife.
+The ammunition depot was not present in Zlín District emergency plans, so firefighters at the scene were left unaware of the possible dangers.
+Immediately after the explosion, about 100 people from the nearby village Vlachovice, as well as students from elementary school and high school in Slavičín were evacuated from the surrounding area.
+The evacuation, which lasted for two days, was a preemptive measure, as pyrotechnicians were clearing the villages.
+For days, there were sudden uncontrolled detonations in the area caused by ammunition falling from trees or disturbed elements and by wildlife.
 On 30 October, the police announced that access to the area was safe, and 7,000 tonnes of ammunition from the depots could be moved away.

 Second explosion

 On 3 December 2014, a second explosion occurred at Warehouse No. 12, which contained 100 tonnes of ammunition.
 The depot was 1.2 km from the epicentre of the first explosion.
 430 people from surrounding villages were evacuated.
 According to Imex Group's lawyer, artillery ammunition and submachine guns were stored in the depot.
-He believed that the depot could not explode on its own.
+He believed that the depot could not have exploded on its own.

 Cleaning up the damage

 Uncontrolled blasts continued after the second explosion.
 The last one was observed in mid-December 2014.
 On 22 December, clean-up workers arrived in Vrbětice.
 In October 2020 the clean-up was finished.
-The total cost of cleaning unexploded ammunition was estimated to be up to CZK 1 billion.
+The total cost of cleaning the unexploded ammunition was estimated to be up to CZK 1 billion.